-These Rules are to be read in conjunction with the relevant NABERS Rulings.
+These Rules are to be read in conjunction with the respective NABERS Rulings as they apply to the specific building type.
 Rulings are used to address specific issues that may arise after the publication of the Rules.

-Note: Rules texts are amended as required by additional Rulings which are published on the NABERS website at www.nabers.gov.au.
+Note: Rules texts are amended as required by additional Rulings which are published on the NABERS website at www.nabers.gov.au